 |Click to enlarge.|

 Dr. von Hagens is also featured in a television series from the Institute for Plastination in Heidelberg that centers on anatomy education, using the dissection and anatomizing of cadavers.
-This first program of the series, Anatomy for Beginners, Part One, (also below) has a good introduction from Dr. von Hagens.
+This first program of the series, Minutes From Death has a good introduction from Dr. von Hagens.

 In these dozens of programs, he demonstrates various physiological characteristics of our bodies to a live studio audience.
 Other series of programs are called Autopsy: Life & Death and Autopsy: Emergency Room.
 This video excerpt from Anatomy of Movement shows the presenter describing a dissection to the audience while Dr. von Hagens is adroitly cutting away at a hanging cadaver.
 Obviously shock-value is part of the program's success, but the ability to demonstrate various aspects of our physical machine in such a clear and unambiguous way makes this program one of the most interesting human physiology shows I have ever seen.
 Highly recommended.